 Signed into law December 10, 2015, the Every Student Succeeds Act (ESSA) is the federal legislation that governs elementary and secondary education in America.
-ESSA reauthorized the Elementary and Secondary Education Act and replaced No Child Left Behind (NCLB).
+ESSA reauthorized the Elementary and Secondary Education Act.

-ESSA contains a number of meaningful changes that support advancing education equity.
-These changes include:
+ESSA contains a number of meaningful requirements that support advancing education equity.
+These include:

 • Consistent, state-adopted standards for all students that are aligned with the demands of postsecondary education and work;

 • Statewide annual assessments aligned with statewide standards;

 • Clear requirements that statewide accountability systems must expect more progress for the groups of students who have been behind, base school ratings on the progress of all groups of students, and expect action when any group of students is consistently underperforming;

 • Richer public reporting on academic outcomes and opportunities to learn for all groups of students, including, for the first time, school-level per-pupil spending and access to rigorous coursework;